MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

       ![Screenshot shows where to select Management and then "Install from U S B".](images/shm-fig21.png)

 5. **Restart the device**:
    - Select **Restart now** from the menu.
-The device will display a white Microsoft logo and then shut down to complete the installation.
+The device displays a white Microsoft logo and then shuts down to complete the installation.

       ![Screenshot shows a message prompting you to restart.](images/shm-fig25.png)

 6. **Activate SEMM**:
    - Turn on the Surface Hub 2S again.
-A red dialog box will appear prompting you to activate the Surface Enterprise Management Mode (SEMM).
+A red dialog box appears prompting you to activate the Surface Enterprise Management Mode (SEMM).
    - Enter the last two characters of your certificate thumbprint and your UEFI settings password, then select **OK** to proceed.

       ![Screenshot shows the confirm-activation dialog box where you enter your two-character certificate thumbprint and your UEFI settings password.](images/shm-fig23.png)